Keeping Your Mist Pump in Top Running Condition

-As with most pieces of equipment, the most important factor in extended life is proper maintenance.
-This is one thing that is the total responsibility of the mist system installer or the end user.
-The recommended maintenance includes an annual review of the misting pump and all of its working components.
-This can be done by the end user, the contractor who installed the system, or by Fogco at its facility.
+As with most pieces of equipment, the most important factor in extending the life of a misting system is proper maintenance.
+Recommended maintenance includes an annual review of the misting pump and all of its working components.
+However, maintenance is often the total responsibility of the mist system installer or user.

-The filters on the misting system are the last line of defense to prevent debris from entering the pump.
+Misting system filters are the last line of defense to prevent debris from entering the pump.
 The cartridges should be inspected monthly and replaced at least once a year.
 Dual filtration is also a good idea for areas that have extremely hard water or misting systems that are using well water.

-In addition to oil and filter cartridge changes, all water pumps have rubber seals that are designed to wear (this is a necessity in order for the rubber material used to be able to seal around the pistons that create the pressure in the misting pump) and will need to be replaced whenever the pump begins to leak.
-Typically, this will be between 500 and 2000 hours of operation depending on the specific misting pump design, the operating conditions, and the overall condition of the water supply.
-The pump should be checked for water leaks every time the oil is changed.
+In addition to oil and filter cartridge changes, misting pump maintenance should include checking for leaks in rubber seals.
+Rubber seals prevent leaks around pistons that create pressure, but they need to be replaced whenever the pump begins to leak.
+This is typically between 500 and 2,000 hours of operation, depending on the specific misting pump design, operating conditions, and overall condition of the water supply.
+Pumps should be checked for water leaks during every oil change.

-The water supply to the pump is also an important factor.
-It should be of sufficient quantity (at least twice the rated flow for the misting pump), sufficient pressure (most of the Fogco misting pumps include a low water pressure safety switch which will prevent the pump from operating if the water pressure is too low), and properly filtered.
+The pump’s water supply is also an important factor.
+To work properly, misting systems should have a sufficient supply of water — at least twice the rated flow for the misting pump.
+They also need sufficient pressure and proper filters.
+Most Fogco misting pumps include low-water pressure safety switches that stop pumps from operating if water pressure is too low.